 Provide each employee with adequate respirators and ensure their use;

 Perform an initial exposure assessment for asbestos prior to commencement of Class I asbestos work;

 Inform employees of the presence of asbestos-containing material;

 Provide training for each employee performing Class I asbestos work, and

 Dispose of asbestos waste in sealed, labeled bags.

-penalty for the size and past history of the
+The proposed penalty for each willful violation is $49,000 after reducing the $70,000 maximum penalty for the size and past history of the employer.

 TOTAL PROPOSED PENALTIES FOR ALLEGED WILLFUL VIOLATIONS